Transaction Confirmation

 Sending a Challenge

 You can trigger the transaction verification process by calling the transaction challenge API.
-The user will be requested to perform a two-factor authentication based on the channel.
+The user is requested to perform a two-factor authentication based on the channel.

-If SMS is used then a text message is sent to the mobile number associated with the user's credentials.
-For root users, this will be the mobile number provided when onboarding the corporate or consumer identity, while for authorised users, this will be the mobile number provided when onboarding the user.
+If SMS is used, a text message is sent to the mobile number associated with the user's credentials.
+For root usersRoot user The individual who creates the identity.
+For corporate identities, the root user needs to be a legal representative of the corporate such as a director or a representative who has the power of attorney over the company.
+For consumer identities, the root user is the owner of the identity.
+Every identity must always have one root user., this is the mobile number provided when onboarding the corporate or consumer identity, while for authorised users, this is the mobile number provided when onboarding the user.

 Verifying the Challenge

-If SMS was the selected channel, then you must build a page in your application where the user can enter the verification code that they received in the text message which you will need to submit to via the challenge verify API.
+If SMS was the selected channel, you must build a page in your application where the user can enter the verification code they received in the text message, then submit it via the challenge verify API.